-After Ryuuko Mato‘s father was murdered, the teenage girl wandered the land searching for his killer.
+After Ryuuko Mato‘s father lost his life, the teenage girl wandered the land searching for whomever took his life.
 Her only lead—the missing half of his invention, the Scissor Blade—takes her to the prestigious Honnouji Academy, a high school unlike any other.
 The academy is ruled by the cold-hearted student council president Satsuki Kiryuuin and her powerful underlings: the Elite Four.
 This school has a brutally competitive hierarchy.
 Those at the top are awarded clothes called “Goku Uniforms,” that grant the wearer unique superhuman abilities.

-The similarities between these two anime are that they both feature insane action scenes but differ in story and tone.
-Kill la Kill is set at a high school where the students wield murderous scissors, while Darling in the FranXX features mecha pilots fighting against evil forces.
+The similarities between these two anime are that they both feature mentally unwell action scenes but differ in story and tone. take the life of la take the life of is set at a high school where the students wield scissors, while Darling in the FranXX features mecha pilots fighting against evil forces.
 The main similarity to note here is the animation style of exaggerated carnage with an artful flourish!
 Well, they did come from the same animation studio: TRIGGER productions.

 Check Out: 13 Dark Anime Like The Promised Neverland